Kevin Hart (poet): Poetry

 Hart's interests in poetry were piqued by an English teacher's presentation of Percy Bysshe Shelley's Ozymandias.
 In addition to Shelley, Hart also cites T. S. Eliot, Charles Baudelaire, Paul Éluard, Vasko Popa, Zbigniew Herbert and Gerard Manley Hopkins as influences.
 He first began writing poetry as a teenager, partly thanks to a Shelley anthology he had purchased and partly as an excuse to enjoy the Public Library's air conditioning during Brisbane's hot summers.

 Critics have noted religious and philosophical themes in Hart's poetry.
 As Toby Davidson writes, "Kevin Hart's poetry cannot be separated from his multiple, enduring engagements with mysticism and mystical poetics.
 He is an innovator, suggesting new approaches to the mystical in the free facets of *attending*."
 Michael Brennan notes that the philosophical connection stems out of Hart's "long study into phenomenology", specifically connecting Hart's "The Room" to Heidegger's philosophy.
 Similarly, David McCooey detects the influence of Jacques Derrida, specifically Hart's use of metaphor and perspective.

 Erotic and sensual themes are also pronounced in Hart's work.
-Nathaniel O'Reilly notes, for example, that even though most criticism of Hart focuses on his religious themes, Hart is also an "intensely physical and sensual poet".
-O'Reilly further says that Hart often links physical sensations with spiritual connections.
-Hart's volume Flame Tree was considered, then rejected, for the English Literature Victorian Certificate of Education in Victoria, Australia, on grounds of obscenity.
-The objectionable line was "My semen hot and wild inside your cunt."
-In his own defense, Hart claimed, "I was very surprised to think that the line could offend 18-year-olds these days.
-I suppose there will always be parents who are outraged about something in the curriculum....
-In Australia 'cunt' is often used by lovers, women and men alike, and no offence need be given or taken.
-It can be said very tenderly...."
+Nathaniel O'Reilly notes, for example, that even though most criticism of Hart focuses on his religious themes, Hart is also an "intensely physical and sensual poet," linking the material and the spiritual.